 We decided to take down one of our white upper cabinets and replaced it with open shelving, which I love!
-It gives me an opportunity to constantly switch things up and have fun decorating them!
+It gives me an opportunity to constantly switch things up and have fun decorating them each season.

-Our bedroom has more of a romantic feel, complete with a chandelier, French doors, and chippy furniture.
+Our bedroom has quite a different feel than the rest of our cottage.
+It’s more of a romantic space complete with a chandelier, French doors, and chippy furniture.